Fact-checked by the SnapMessages editorial team

 What if the hacker changed my recovery phone number and email?

 This is a common attacker tactic designed to lock you out permanently.
 Most providers have a manual verification process for exactly this scenario.
-Google, for example, will ask you to verify your identity using information about your account history — recent recipients you emailed, approximate account creation date, and previous passwords.
+Google, for example, will ask you to verify your identity using information about your account history, recent recipients you emailed, approximate account creation date, and previous passwords.
 The process typically takes 24–72 hours but is usually successful if you have used the account regularly.

 Is it safe to use the same device after a hack?

 Not until you have run a full malware scan and confirmed the device is clean.
-If the hack originated from a phishing link you clicked, a malicious attachment you opened, or software you installed, the device itself may be the source of the compromise.
+When the hack originated from a phishing link you clicked, a malicious attachment you opened, or software you installed, the device itself may be the source of the compromise.
 Use a separate clean device for all password changes and financial account access until you have verified the compromised device is safe.

 Do I need to tell my employer if my work email was hacked?

-Yes — immediately.
+Yes, immediately.
 Business email compromise can expose your employer to significant legal and financial liability.
 Most organizations have an incident response policy requiring employees to report suspected compromises within a specific timeframe.
 Failing to report promptly can have professional and legal consequences.
 Contact your IT security team as your very first call, even before attempting recovery yourself.

 Can two-factor authentication be bypassed?